KellyFromSales/callsigns_api/README.md

 }
 ```

-GET:callsigns/level/<level> : returns all callsigns of a particular level (Full/Intermediate/Foundation)
+GET: /callsigns/level/\<level\> : returns all callsigns of a particular level (Full/Intermediate/Foundation)

-POST:/callsigns : Add a callsign to the database
+POST: /callsigns : Add a callsign to the database

-PATCH:/callsigns/<callsign> : Update Callsign
+PATCH: /callsigns/\<callsign\> : Update Callsign

-DELETE:/callsigns/<callsign> : Delete Callsign from Database
+DELETE: /callsigns/\<callsign\> : Delete Callsign from Database